 We already release up-to-date packages for Varnish Cache itself; now, to make sure the open source community gets access to all the goods, we’ve created up-to-date packages for Hitch as well, available a week after official release, so users don’t have to wait -- you can cut out the middleman and get the official packages directly from us in the repo.

 Having Hitch packages in hand makes it easier to offer an official Docker image that you can grab and use off the shelf.
 As with official Hitch packages, accessing official Docker images ensures that you’ve got the most up-to-date version.
-Stay tuned: the Hitch Docker image is coming soon in the Docker Hub.
-We'll let you know when, and share a blog post about how to use Varnish and Hitch in a container.
+The Hitch Docker image is available now.
+Read this blog post on how to use Varnish and Hitch in a container

 Hitch 1.6 also introduces support for mutual TLS (client certificate authentication/TLS mutual authentication).
 TLS is already used everywhere on the internet to secure connections and authenticate servers, serving as proof that clients are safe.